The Virtual Currency Regulation Review: Argentina

-The Decree has not been further regulated yet.
-Hence, specific guidelines in relation to the use of distributed ledger technology by trusted third-party service providers are still pending.
+The Decree has yet to be regulated further, therefore specific guidelines on the use of distributed ledger technology by trusted third-party service providers are still pending.

-In October 2019, the Central Bank limited the ability of Argentine residents holding cryptocurrencies to purchase foreign currency in the official foreign exchange market.
+The Central Bank limits the ability of Argentine residents holding cryptocurrencies to purchase foreign currency in the official foreign exchange market.

 The continuous development of new technologies gives rise to several economic, legal and financial problems.
-In this sense, the international community's receptiveness to cryptocurrencies has raised important concerns, and has therefore required different legislation to analyse and study the issue.
+In this sense, the international community's receptiveness to cryptocurrencies has raised important concerns, and analyses and studies of the issue indicate that it will require legislative changes.

-The definition of cryptocurrencies will, without doubt, impact the decision as to whether or not the current legislation in Argentina applies to transactions in which cryptocurrencies are used.
+The definition of each cryptoasset (including cryptocurrencies) will doubtless impact the decision whether current legislation in Argentina applies to transactions in which cryptoassets are used.

-There are currently no sandbox or other programmes intended to promote research and investment in cryptocurrencies.
-Nevertheless, the Argentine Central Bank has created several research groups, one of which is specifically dedicated to cryptocurrencies and blockchain technologies and is composed of members of both public and private entities with the aim of analysing potential regulatory modifications to enable the use of new technologies within the financial services industry.
+There are currently no sandbox programmes or other means to promote research and investment in cryptocurrencies.
+Nonetheless, the Central Bank has created several research groups, one of which is specifically dedicated to cryptocurrencies and blockchain technologies and is composed of members of both public and private entities with the aim of analysing potential regulatory modifications to enable the use of new technologies within the financial services industry.